Bodily Injury Liability Coverage: What It Is, How Much You Need & Limits Explained

 Is bodily injury liability the same as personal injury protection?

 No, they are two very different coverages.
 Bodily injury liability pays for injuries you cause to other people in an at-fault accident.
 Personal injury protection (PIP) pays for your own medical expenses and lost wages after an accident, regardless of who was at fault.
 In no-fault states, PIP is typically required.
-Learn more in our PIP insurance guide.
+Learn more in our guide to how car insurance covers medical expenses.

 What is a good bodily injury liability limit to carry?